musamatini/T480-hackintosh/.github/README.md

 # T480 Hackintosh
-**Specific OpenCore configuration for Lenovo Thinkpad T480**
+**OpenCore configuration for Lenovo Thinkpad T480**

-TODO
-- [ ] **Create my own EFI from 0, actually I based all my files in two repositories but as a personal challenge I'm gonna change and try to do my own out of the box experience.
-I want to support from Mojave to Sonoma.**
+**TODO**
+- [ ] Create the EFI files from 0.
+- [ ] Dual boot tutorial.
+It's possible but you have to add the OpenCore entry with `efibootmgr` tool from a usb with Linux
+- [ ] Verify if current EFI supports Mojave to Sonoma.
+- [ ] Write a new README.md

 <img src="https://raw.githubusercontent.com/HBlanqueto/T480-hackintosh/main/.github/assets/T480.webp" alt="img" align="right" width="220px">